nejagb/nejagb/README.md

 ## Hi there 👋

+🐍 I’m currently learning Python

+🐾Fun fact:
+- I love nature — trees don’t crash like my code
+- I have a dog
+- I am a Co-founder of a startup (yes, I drink coffee now)

+Wanna say hi or talk about open source?
+Let’s connect!
+📫 How to reach me: on BlueSky @neja333

 <!--
 **nejagb/nejagb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.